sergey-fedorov/demo-shop/README.md

 * End-to-end

 ### Unit tests
-Focus on the application methods separately (Service & Controller layers).
+Focus on the application classes and methods in isolation.

 Mocking: yes <br/>
 Tools: Mockito